Taking CSID to Work

 To apply for SSA disability benefits, you may apply online, in person at a local Social Security Administration office, or by phone.

-The question arises as to whether a person with CSID should tell a prospective employer about his/her condition.
+The question arises as to whether an individual with CSID should tell a prospective employer about this condition.
 You are not required by law to inform any prospective employers about your health condition.
-Employers are prohibited from asking questions or requiring medical examinations prior to making a job offer.
+Employers are prohibited from asking questions or requiring medical examinations before making a job offer.
 Once a job offer has been extended, employers have a right to ask questions about your health history and are entitled to require medical examinations before you begin work.
 Employers are prohibited from withdrawing a job offer just because they learn that you have CSID.
-Job offers can only be withdrawn if the employer can prove that your CSID interferes with your ability to “perform the essential functions of the job (with or without reasonable accommodations).”
-Any information regarding your health status that is revealed during the job application process must be kept confidential, with the following exceptions:
+Job offers can only be withdrawn if the employer can prove that your CSID interferes with your ability to perform the essential functions of the job (with or without reasonable accommodations).2 Any information regarding your health status that is revealed during the job application process must be kept confidential; exceptions include:4